St Bartholomew-the-Great

 The Priory Church of St Bartholomew the Great, sometimes abbreviated to St-Barts-the-Great, is a medieval church in the Church of England's Diocese of London located in Smithfield within the City of London.
 The building was founded as an Augustinian priory in 1123.
 It adjoins St Bartholomew's Hospital of the same foundation.

-St Bartholomew the Great is named to distinguish it from its neighbouring smaller church of St Bartholomew the Less, founded at the same time within the precincts of St Bartholomew's Hospital as a chapel of ease.
+St Bartholomew the Great is named to distinguish it from its neighbouring smaller church of St Bartholomew the Less, founded at the same time and now a chapel of ease.
 The two parish churches were reunited in 2012 under the benefice of Great St Bartholomew.
-Today the buildings house a lively and growing parish with services taking place in both buildings throughout the week.
+Today the buildings house a lively and growing parish with services taking place in both buildings.